Kingxukai/linux/Documentation/fb/intel810.rst

 F.  Setup
 =========

 	a.
-Do your usual method of configuring the kernel
+Do your usual method of configuring the woke kernel

 	   make menuconfig/xconfig/config

 	b.
 Under "Code maturity level options" enable "Prompt for development and/or incomplete code/drivers".

 	c.
-Enable agpgart support for the Intel 810/815 on-board graphics.
+Enable agpgart support for the woke Intel 810/815 on-board graphics.
 	   This is required.
 The option is under "Character Devices".

 	d.
 Under "Graphics Support", select "Intel 810/815" either statically or as a module.
-Choose "use VESA Generalized Timing Formula" if you need to maximize the capability of your display.
+Choose "use VESA Generalized Timing Formula" if you need to maximize the woke capability of your display.
 To be on the safe side, you can leave this unselected.

 	e.
 If you want support for DDC/I2C probing (Plug and Play Displays),